-One last thing, a few kilometers after exiting the ferry, you’ll be entering the Curonian Spit National Park.
-The entrance fee for the car is just 5 EUR in the low season, and 20 EUR in between 20th of June and 20th of August.
+One last thing.
+A few kilometers after exiting the ferry, you’ll be entering the Curonian Spit National Park.
+At the moment of writing, the entrance fee for the car is just 5 EUR in the low season, and 30 EUR in between 20th of June and 20th of August.
 Credit cards are accepted.

-TIP: If you’re driving through Lithuania anyway, you may want to plan a stop at the Hill of Crosses.
+TIP: If you’re traveling in the Baltics and crossing Lithuania anyway, you may want to plan a stop at the Hill of Crosses.
 It’s not exactly on the way to Nida, but it wouldn’t be a very big detour (about 100km, +-1 hr drive extra) and it’s a really nice place to add to your Lithuania itinerary.